BardicDefense/purple-hack/README.md

 difficult climb might require a Dexterity ability check.
 If the check fails, the character falls at the halfway point (see [falling](#falling)).

-Base climbing speed is 5' per round.
-Add 5' if the climber has the Climbing skill or is using rope (not cumulative).
+Base climbing speed is 5’ per round.
+Add 5’ if the climber has the Climbing skill or is using rope (not cumulative).

 The following each add a -1 penalty to the ability check: high winds, extreme cold, smooth surfaces, slippery surfaces, each encumbrance level.
-The aid of appropriate equipment--a rope and grapnel, or pitons and a hammer--will add a +1 bonus to the ability check.
+The aid of appropriate equipment–a rope and grapnel, or pitons and a hammer–will add a +1 bonus to the ability check.

 ## Doors

-Along with puddles, the bane of adventurers' existence.

 ### Listening at Doors